 2D Vs. 3D Animation: Basic Information

-2D animation refers to anything that exists in a two-dimensional plane.
+refers to anything that exists in a two-dimensional plane.
 2D is what you might think of when you think of “old-fashioned” Disney animation (or cartoon animation in general).
 It is typically animated in Flash using hand-drawn elements.

-3D animation refers to elements that exist in a three-dimensional environment.
+refers to elements that exist in a three-dimensional environment.
 3D animation involves computer graphics and is rendered by computer, which results in elements with a higher resolution of detail and texture—3D is excellent for simulating textures and scenarios like water, cloth, and hair.

 2 Questions To Ask First